01 of 06

 05 of 06

 Continue Skimming and Simmering

 In a few minutes, you'll have skimmed off most of the milk solids, leaving just the pure, yellow butterfat.

 Another use for clarified butter is making sauces, especially butter-based emulsified sauces like Hollandaise and Béarnaise.
 The water in ordinary butter can destabilize the emulsion and cause it to break.
 Clarified butter, with the water removed, eliminates this problem.Continue to 6 of 6 below.

 Remove Clarified Butter From Heat

-Clarified butter doesn't spoil as easily as ordinary butter, so you can keep it for quite a long time, even at room temperature — although a cool place is best, not right next to the stove.
+Clarified butter doesn't spoil as easily as ordinary butter, so you can keep it for quite a long time.
+While it can be stored at room temperature, a cool place is best, definitely not right next to the stove.
 For best results, store it in an opaque container with a tight-fitting lid, since prolonged exposure to light and oxygen can cause fats to become rancid.